Ayurveda

 Maharishi Sushruta was a physician in ancient INDIA known today as the “Father of Plastic Surgery” for inventing and developing surgical procedures.

-What is Ayurveda and how it is considered Alternative Medicine?
+What Is Ayurveda and Why Is It Considered Alternative Medicine?

-Ayurveda is a 3,000-year-old system of natural and holistic medicine that continues to support health and wellness around the world today.
-More than simply a form of herbal treatment or natural medicine, Ayurveda offers a complete approach to balancing the body, mind, and spirit for long-term well-being.
+Ayurveda is a 5,000-year-old system of natural medicine that originated in India and continues to support health and wellness throughout the world today.
+More than a collection of herbal remedies, Ayurveda is a comprehensive science of life that focuses on creating balance within the body, mind, and spirit to promote lasting health and vitality.

 Ayur = Life

-As one of the world’s oldest healing systems, Ayurveda is widely recognized today as a form of Complementary and Alternative Medicine (CAM).
-In the Western world, many people turn to Ayurveda as a natural and holistic alternative medicine approach to support overall wellness, stress management, digestion, immunity, sleep, hormonal balance, detoxification, and preventive healthcare.
+Because of its holistic and individualized approach, Ayurveda is widely recognized in the Western world as a form of Complementary and Alternative Medicine (CAM).
+Many individuals turn to Ayurveda to support digestive health, stress management, hormonal balance, immunity, sleep quality, detoxification, preventive care, and overall wellness.

-Ayurveda is based on the understanding that all creation is composed of five universal elements::
+At the foundation of Ayurvedic medicine is the understanding that all creation is composed of five universal elements.
+These elements exist throughout nature and within every living being:

 Ether (Space) — आकाश